2. Register your project

 • Contact details of the account manager (name, phone, email and address, if different to main company address)

-3. You will then have to submit identification for your organisation and also for the account manager.
+You will then have to submit identification for your organisation and the account manager.

-4. Once your details have been checked, S&P Global will send you a login.
+Once your details have been checked, S&P Global will send you login information.
 You will need to upload a copy of personal photo ID before your login is activated.

-Small projects have the same definition as a standard project, but with five hectares net planting area or less.
-There are optional streamlined carbon calculations and monitoring procedures which can be used for validation and verification, specifically:
+Small projects have the same definition as a standard project, but with five hectares net planting/ regenerating area or less.
+They may use the streamlined process at validation and verification, provided they use the small project carbon calculator.

 The Woodland Carbon Code standard and guidance make clear where requirements differ for small projects.